SethFalco/red-panda-emotes/CONTRIBUTING.md

 [contributors] of the project, however if you're feeling  lazy you can just attach your contribution as an issue and one of the maintainers will manually add it if they like it.
-> Feel free to join our [Discord] and ask someone for help if you end up getting a bit stuck!
+> Feel free to join our [Matrix] and ask someone for help if you end up getting a bit stuck!

 <details>